ADGEfficiency/adgefficiency.github.io/PITCHME.md

 Allows measuring the quality of forecasts (i.e. - when the model is wrong)

+Just show code for object oriented BI

 ## next

+---
+## preseeding with experience of high quality policies

+DQN has drawbacks and advantages - try to take advantage of all the advantages

+One of these is being off-policy - the ability of DQN to learn from the experience of other policies

+---

 wrapping other environments - has to be the most efficient use of resources (not repeating work)

+modern rl so sample inefficient that you need simualtion but if you have simulation, then there are other better models such as MCTS

+the work in energy is therefore in building useful simulation models - this unlocks both